Why Vivint Smart Home Inc. (VVNT)’s Most Recent Report Reveals Some Hints About Its Future

-Vivint Smart Home Inc. (NYSE:VVNT) went up by 0.08% from its latest closing price compared to the recent 1-year high of $11.97.
-The company’s stock price has collected 0.25% of gains in the last five trading sessions.
+Vivint Smart Home Inc. (NYSE:VVNT) went down by -0.08% from its latest closing price compared to the recent 1-year high of $11.97.
+The company’s stock price has collected -0.08% of loss in the last five trading sessions.
 The Wall Street Journal reported on 12/06/22 that NRG Energy to Buy Vivint Smart Home for $2.8 Billion

 Is It Worth Investing in Vivint Smart Home Inc. (NYSE :VVNT) Right Now?